Gu Long: Death

+On 21 September 1985, Xiong died at the age of 48 due to illness wrought by alcoholism – namely cirrhosis and oesophageal haemorrhage.
+At his funeral, his friends brought him 48 bottles of X.O.
+Cognac.

 Personal life

-While Xiong was still in university, Xiong lived with a dance hostess, Zheng Yuexia (鄭月霞), and had a son, Zheng Xiaolong (鄭小龍), with her.
-However, he started a relationship later with another dance hostess, Ye Xue (葉雪), who also bore him a son, Ye Yikuan (葉怡寬).
-Shortly after that, he met a senior middle school graduate, Mei Baozhu (梅寶珠), who became his first legal spouse and bore him his third son, Xiong Zhengda (熊正達).
+While Xiong was still attending Tamkang University, he lived with a dance hostess, Zheng Yuexia, and they had a son, Zheng Xiaolong.
+Later, he started a relationship with another dance hostess, Ye Xue, with whom he had another son, Ye Yikuan.
+Shortly after that, he met a senior middle school graduate, Mei Baozhu, who became his first legal spouse and had a son, Xiong Zhengda, with him.
 His extramarital affairs caused him to break up with Mei eventually.